hiteshchoudhary/apihub/README.md

 Together, we can foster a collaborative environment and make a significant impact in the API integration landscape.

-Click [here](https://github.com/hiteshchoudhary/apihub/blob/dev/CONTRIBUTING.md) for details contribution guide.
+Click [here](https://github.com/hiteshchoudhary/apihub/blob/dev/CONTRIBUTING.md) for detailed contribution guide.

 ## 🏁 Installation